Step 1: Understanding the options

 You must follow a full and fair procedure in line with the Acas Code for any discipline or grievance case.
 The procedure you've followed will be taken into account if the case reaches an employment tribunal.

-Regardless of the size of your business or organisation, all employers should follow a full and fair grievance procedure as set out in this guide.
+Regardless of the size of your organisation, all employers should follow a full and fair grievance procedure as set out in this guide.
 They should:

 The employee should always: